Resources and Facilities

 - OpenBook (converts printed documents or graphic-based text into an electronic text format , using speech and optical character recognition (OCR) technology), large print, MP3 audio, DAISY talking books and Braille).

 JAWs screen reader.

-The Deiniol Library ATR, is situated in Room A004, opposite the library issue desk, it contains three computers with various different monitors, a height adjustable desk and adjustable seating.
+The Deiniol Library ATR, is situated in Room A004, opposite the library issue desk, it contains computers with various different monitors, a height adjustable desk and adjustable seating.
 It also houses a CCTV system and equipment to produce tactile diagrams.

 - Induction loops in large lecture theatres and busy reception areas.

 - Portable loop system and radio aid to loan to students as required.

 - Portable infra red transmission equipment for use in smaller lecture rooms.

 - Visual alarms and vibrating pagers in Halls of Residences.

 - Portable computers.

 The University has a site licence for SensusAccess.
 This is a self-service solution which allows all BU students and staff to automatically convert documents into a different format, including audio books, e-books and digital braille. https://www.bangor.ac.uk/library/sensusaccess